redhood95/AI-algorithm-in-java/README.md

 A genetic algorithm is a search heuristic that is inspired by Charles Darwin’s theory of natural evolution.
 This algorithm reflects the process of natural selection where the fittest individuals are selected for reproduction in order to produce offspring of the next generation.

+## Simulated Annealing

+Simulated annealing (SA) is a probabilistic technique for approximating the global optimum of a given function.
+Specifically, it is a metaheuristic to approximate global optimization in a large search space.
+It is often used when the search space is discrete (e.g., all tours that visit a given set of cities).
+For problems where finding an approximate global optimum is more important than finding a precise local optimum in a fixed amount of time, simulated annealing may be preferable to alternatives such as gradient descent.